William (1797 ship): Career

 William first appeared in Lloyd's Register in 1797.

 Captain Joseph Bland acquired a letter of marque on 9 November 1798.

-1st enslaving voyage (1800–1801): Captain Francis Stowell acquired a letter of marque on 14 June 1800.
+1st voyage transporting enslaved people (1800–1801): Captain Francis Stowell acquired a letter of marque on 14 June 1800.
 He sailed from Liverpool on 23 July.
+In 1800, 133 vessels sailed from British ports on voyages to transport enslaved people; 120 of these vessels sailed from Liverpool.

-He acquired captives at New Calabar.
-William arrived at Suriname on 226 December with 200 captives.
+William acquired captives at New Calabar.
+She arrived at Suriname on 226 December with 200 captives.
 She left Suriname on 19 February 1801 and arrived back at Liverpool on 20 April.
 She had left Liverpool with 27 crew members and suffered 10 crew deaths on her voyage.

-2nd enslaving voyage (1801–1802): Captain Stowell sailed from Liverpool on 24 June 1801.
-He acquired captives at New Calabar and stopped at São Tomé on his way from Africa to the West Indies.
+2nd voyage transporting enslaved people (1801–1802): Captain Stowell sailed from Liverpool on 24 June 1801.
+In 1801, 147 vessels sailed from British ports on voyages to transport enslaved people; 122 of these vessels sailed from Liverpool.

+William acquired captives at New Calabar and stopped at São Tomé on he way from Africa to the West Indies.
 William arrived at Suriname on 25 December.
 She sailed from Suriname on 24 April 1802 and arrived back at Liverpool on 11 June 1802.
 She had left Liverpool with 27 crew members and had suffered seven crew deaths on her voyage.

-3rd enslaving voyage (1802–1803): Captain Joseph Haile left Liverpool on 8 September 1802, during the Peace of Amiens so he did not acquire a letter of marque.
+3rd voyage transporting enslaved people (1802–1803): Captain Joseph Haile left Liverpool on 8 September 1802, during the Peace of Amiens so he did not acquire a letter of marque.
+In 1802, 155 vessels sailed from British ports on voyages to transport enslaved people; 122 of these vessels sailed from Liverpool.

 William arrived at Trinidad on 9 April 1803 with 198 captives.
 She arrived back at Liverpool on 24 August 1803.
 She had left Liverpool with 25 crew members and had suffered 12 crew deaths on her voyage.